-As of December 31, 2012, we had U.S. net operating loss carryforwards of approximately \$26.6 million for U.S. federal income tax purposes, which expire in years 2022 through 2032, and NOLs in the Commonwealth of Australia of approximately \$55.5 million which we can carry forward indefinitely.
+As of December 31, 2013, the Company had U.S. net operating loss carryforwards of approximately \$45.7 million for U.S. federal income tax purposes, which expire between 2023 through 2033, and NOLs in the Commonwealth of Australia of approximately A\$50.5 million which the Company can carry forward indefinitely.
 U.S. NOL carryforwards cannot be used to offset taxable income in foreign jurisdictions.
 In addition, future utilization of NOL carryforwards in the United States may be subject to certain limitations under Section 382 of the Internal Revenue Code.
 This section generally relates to a 50% change in ownership of a company over a three-year period.
 No formal study has been prepared as of the balance sheet date to determine any applicable limitations on the utilization of the U.S. NOLs.

-We received a \$730 fully refundable research and development tax credit in 2012, determined as a combined average of 44% of qualified research and development expenditures of our Australian subsidiary for its tax period ended June 30, 2011.
+We received a \$1,077 fully refundable research and development tax credit in 2013, determined as a combined average of 44% of qualified research and development expenditures of our Australian subsidiary for its tax year ended June 30, 2012.
 The Australian research and development tax credit is paid as a refundable credit for total research and development expenses of our Australian subsidiary.
-We have not completed the Australian tax return for the period ended June 30, 2012, and we cannot be reasonably assured of the amount or eligibility of the refundable research and development credit resulting from our research and development expenses.
-Therefore, we have reflected \$0 net benefit related to the research and development credit for twelve months ended June 30, 2012.
-During 2012, we also received refundable research and development tax credits totaling \$156 for the state of Minnesota for the fiscal year ended June 30, 2011 and the six months ended December 31, 2011.
-This credit is computed as a percentage of qualified research expenditures that were incurred in the state of Minnesota during the fiscal year.
-We have not yet completed a study to determine whether a similar credit will be generated for the year ended December 31, 2012; therefore, we have reflected \$0 net benefit related to the Minnesota research and development credit for 2012.
+We have not completed the Australian tax return for the period ended June 30, 2013, and we cannot be reasonably assured of the amount or eligibility of the refundable research and development credit resulting from our research and development expenses.
+Therefore, we have reflected \$0 net benefit related to the research and development credit for the twelve months ended June 30, 2013.
+During 2013, we also received refundable research and development tax credits totaling \$136 for the State of Minnesota for the fiscal year ended December 31, 2012.
+This credit is computed as a percentage of qualified research expenditures that were incurred in the State of Minnesota during the calendar year.
+The Minnesota research and development tax credit is no longer in effect for tax years beyond 2012.

 We provide for a valuation allowance when it is more likely than not that we will not realize a portion of the deferred tax assets.
 We have established a valuation allowance for U.S. and foreign deferred tax assets due to the uncertainty that enough taxable income will be generated in those taxing jurisdictions to utilize the assets.
 Therefore, we have not reflected any benefit of such deferred tax assets in the accompanying financial statements.
-For the years ended December 31, 2012 and 2011, the valuation allowance increased by \$6.3 million and \$6.6 million, respectively.
-Changes in the valuation allowance do not equal the amounts reflected in the statutory rate reconciliation due to fluctuating currency exchange rates.
+For the years ended December 31, 2013 and 2012, the valuation allowance increased by \$5.8 million and \$5.1 million, respectively.

-The Company has adopted accounting guidance related to uncertain tax positions.
-This accounting guidance prescribes a recognition threshold and measurement attribute for recognition and measurement of a tax position taken or expected to be taken in a tax return.
-It also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
-The adoption of uncertain tax position guidance did not have a material impact on the Company's consolidated financial statements.
-Additionally, the adoption of the guidance had no impact on retained earnings.
-The Company had no material uncertain tax positions as of December 31, 2012 or December 31, 2011.
+The accounting guidance related to uncertain tax positions prescribes a recognition threshold and measurement attribute for recognition and measurement of a tax position taken or expected to be taken in a tax return.
+It also provides guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
+The Company had no material uncertain tax positions as of December 31, 2013 or December 31, 2012.

 We recognize interest and penalties on unrecognized tax benefits as well as interest received from favorable tax settlements within income tax expense.
-Upon adoption of this guidance, we recognized no interest or penalties related to uncertain tax positions.
-During the years ended December 31, 2012 and 2011 we recorded no accrued interest or penalties related to uncertain tax positions.
+During the years ended December 31, 2013 and 2012, we recorded no accrued interest or penalties related to uncertain tax positions.